-Who was Walther Rathenau, Germany's only Jewish cabinet minister? | DW | 01.02.2022
+Who was Walther Rathenau, Germany's only Jewish Cabinet minister? | DW | 01.02.2022

 In 1918 Rathenau wrote in his essay State and Judaism: A Polemic that "early in life, every German Jew will experience a painful moment which he remembers all his life: when for the first time he becomes fully aware that he has entered the world as a second-class citizen and that no amount of hard work and no merit can free him from this position."

-The young Rathenau was by no means lacking in ability or merit — or in privileges.
+The young Rathenau was by no means lacking in ability or merit — or in privilege.
 His father was Emil Rathenau, a renowned industrialist and the founder of the electrical corporation AEG.
-Walther later joined the company, which was to play an important role in weapons production during WWI.
+Walther later joined the company, which was to play an important role in weapons production during World War I.

 Prior to that, he had tried to make a career in the military and in diplomacy.
 It was there that he experienced the "glass ceiling" for Jews: in the German Empire, positions as military officers or in the higher civil service were not an option for them.
 In German society at the time, Jews were widely regarded as unreliable or as having unclear allegiances.

-Rathenau's biographer Shulamit Volkov sees Rathenau's biography as the "quintessence of German-Jewish history."
+Rathenau biographer Shulamit Volkov sees his story as the "quintessence of German-Jewish history."
 To him, Rathenau personified the "attempt to reconcile Jewish and German identities without ever feeling at home with one or the other."

 All this only only temporarily earned him the sympathies of the reactionary right, who had never come to terms with Germany's defeat and the Versailles peace agreement of 1919.
 As Reconstruction Minister in 1921 and then from 1922 as Foreign Minister under Reichschancellor Joseph Wirth, the political right saw him as one of the politicians who sold out to the victorious powers and sought to meet their unreasonable demands for reparations.
 These critics failed to see that the German postwar government had had no choice but to comply after the military surrender.